Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Institutional Setting and Data

 \subsection{Institutional Background}

-As an empirical application, we apply our proposed framework to a real business setting: a large self-executed photography chain in China.
-The company operates self-executed photo booths in approximately twenty shopping malls in major cities.
+As an empirical application, we apply our proposed framework to a real business setting: a self-operated photography chain in China.
+The company operates self-operated photo booths in approximately twenty shopping malls in major cities.
 The photo booths allow consumers to choose photo templates, take photos with the chosen templates, and print their photos.
-The photo booths are self-operated, so consumers follow the instructions on the photo machines placed in the booth.
+The photo booths are self-operated, so consumers follow the instructions on the photo booth machines.
 Figure \ref{fig:interface} shows the interface of such a photo machine.
 Four photo categories can be selected: main (single), friends, family, and lovers.
 We focus on the ``main" category in our analysis, which is designed for one consumer to take photos.

 The decision process of the consumers is as follows.
 Upon entering the photo booth, the consumers are asked to choose photo themes.
 Several pages of themes are available for the consumers to choose from.
 The themes range from general topics such as ``modern" and ``classic" to very specific topics such as ``fruits" and ``flowers".
 The company constantly introduces new themes and ranks these themes by recency, with the more recent themes placed on the first pages on the screen.
 After clicking on a specific theme, the consumers are presented with all templates under this theme in a pop-out window, and they choose the template(s) with which they will take photos.
 Each template is typically a combination of a background and a foreground without human subjects involved.
 For example, Figure \ref{fig:template} shows four photo templates, two from the ``traditional Chinese" theme and two from the ``graffiti" theme.
 The templates within a specific theme share a similar style, while templates across themes can differ substantially from each other.
 After choosing the templates, consumers pay for a time window (10, 30, or 60 minutes) and use the time to take photos with the chosen templates.
 The company charges consumers based on the time they use to take photos, not the number of templates chosen.
 Consumers can choose an unlimited number of templates and take photos as long as they finish within the paid time window.